majkinetor/posher/README.rst

     .\build.ps1 -Machine server-web -Only virtualbox

-Without this parameter buid will produce machines for all supported platforms.
+Without this parameter build will produce machines for all supported platforms.

+If machine definition includes its own provisioners, it can use ``Data`` build option to pass arguments to it (such as credentials required for installation of 3thd party tools and so on).

 For detailed description of the build function execute ``man .\build.ps1 -Full``.

 After the build is completed, you can test the VirtualBox images using Vagrant (wmWare testing requires proprietary Vagrant driver). ``Vagrantfile`` is designed in such way that you can easily add new local machines for testing and switch from using local to remote box storage using ``VAGRAT_LOCAL`` variable::